Last Updated on

 Based on my personal experimentation, this will last about 5 days in the fridge.
 You can also freeze rotisserie chicken salad in a large, airtight container.
 Thaw it completely in the fridge before eating.

 If you make this recipe, be sure to report back and rate or review it in the comments below!
-For another butter lettuce recipe, check out my Butter Lettuce Strawberry Salad with Poppy Seed Dressing.
+For other lettuce cup recipes, check out my Buffalo Cauliflower Lettuce Cups and Southwest Healthy Chicken Lettuce Wraps.

 Looking for something totally different?
 Browse my recipe library.